CarltonTB/booster/README.md

 # Booster

-Booster is a terminal agent focused on speed, simplicity, and developer enjoyment.
+Booster is a minimal terminal agent focused on speed, simplicity, and developer enjoyment.

-## Development Philosophy

-This project is mostly human-written with minor assistance from Claude Code.